Fokserød: Nature

-Fokserød is a residential- and statistical area (grunnkrets) in Sandefjord municipality, Norway.
-Fokserød was originally the name of three former farms located near the current Coop Obs! megastore, relatively near Sandefjord Airport Torp.
-Former written forms were Foxarôyru (1346), Faxerrudt (1575), Fuxáeröd (1625), and Foxeröed (1664).
-It is home of Fokserød Nature Preserve, a preserved birch tree forest located by the main entry road from E18 to Torp Airport.
+The Fokserød Nature Preserve, a preserved beech tree forest, is located in the village.
 In the 1960s, it was one of the first places in Norway where nesting Hawfinch were recorded.
-The nature preserve was established on June 13, 1980, and it occupies 38 decares (9.4 acres).
+The nature preserve was established on 13 June 1980.
+The preserve occupies 38 daa of land in the village.
 The nature preserve is divided in two by the road Torpveien that leads to Torp Airport and Kullerød.